qxxxb/ctf_challenges/2021/ccc/misc/angrbox/solve/README.md

 solve.

-An easy way to do this is [path explosion](https://youtu.be/VJoNraxFliM), which will cause will cause angr to use an exponential amount of memory.
+An easy way to do this is [path explosion](https://youtu.be/VJoNraxFliM), which will cause angr to use an exponential amount of memory.

 Here's my solution `solve.c`: